 Just because a school isn’t well off doesn’t mean it can’t afford new technology, implied Apple — the company referred to

-offered by the Maine Department of Education citing Apple as the top bidder in a deal that could put more than 30,000 iBooks and wireless networking throughout seventh and eighth grade classrooms in the state.
+a recent announcement offered by the Maine Department of Education citing Apple as the top bidder in a deal that could put more than 30,000 iBooks and wireless networking throughout seventh and eighth grade classrooms in the state.

 Even though Maine isn’t wealthy (37th in the country in per capita income), it’s adopted a forward-thinking technology plan, contended Apple.
 By comparison, said Apple, adopting refurbished computers will force these underprivileged schools to buy more equipment to get the existing equipment to work.